Employer Branding

 Giving new joiners a visual layout of the whole company shows them how their role and team fit into the bigger picture.
 Without visibility into their impact early on in their employment with you, new joiners might find themselves unmotivated as soon as onboarding ends and the initial excitement of a new job wears off.

-By offering new employees the support, context, and big picture vision they need to make an impact from the get go, you’ll see an uptick in your retention rate — and increase the odds that your staff will advocate for your employer brand down the line.
+By offering new employees the support, context, and big picture vision they need to make an impact from the get go, you’ll see an uptick in your retention rate.
+You’ll also increase the odds that your staff will advocate for your employer brand down the line — and that’s an essential part of a great employer branding strategy.

 5. Set employees up for growth